MandarShekatkar/Weather-Forecast-App/README.md

 ---

 ## 📄 License
-This project is open-source and free to use.
+This project is open-source and free to use